Cornelia Marvin Pierce: Political career

 In 1932, Pierce considered a run for U.S. Congress, representing the second district of Oregon as the Republican candidate.
 Meanwhile Pierce's husband was also contemplating his own run on the Democratic ticket.
 Ultimately Pierce decided to support her husband for Congress and served as both his adviser and speechwriter during the campaign.
 Cornelia Marvin Pierce remained an important force behind the scenes, working as Walter M. Pierce's private secretary during his 10 years of Congressional service while also serving on the Oregon State Board of Higher Education from 1931-1935.
 After Walter M. Pierce's election loss in 1942, the couple retired to a farm in Salem, Oregon.

 Cornelia Marvin Pierce died on February 12, 1957, in a hospital in Salem after a "long illness."
 Pierce was remembered for her work in extending the state library system in Oregon, as well as for her role on the Wisconsin Library Commission earlier in her career.

 Eugenics and racial views

 In 2020, the Oregon State Library added contextual interpretive signage to a plaque in its building honoring Pierce.
 The signage was added in response to increased awareness and sensitivity to Pierce's support for eugenics and her husband's association with the Ku Klux Klan.
+She supported social Darwinism and wrote in 1955 that the highights of her career were her husband's passage of Oregon's sterilization law, and her support for eugenicist doctor Bethenia Owens-Adair.